lanelayer/lanelayer.github.io/terminology.md

 # Terminology

 **LaneLayer**: A coordination layer for intent-driven execution, anchored in Bitcoin.
-It enables trustless swaps, lending, betting, and payments without locking BTC in risky contracts.
+It enables trustless swaps, lending, and payments without locking BTC in risky contracts.

 **Core Lane**: A Bitcoin-anchored execution environment that processes Bitcoin burns and Core Lane DA transactions.
 It runs as a Rust binary (`core-lane-node`) that connects to Bitcoin RPC and provides Ethereum-compatible JSON-RPC at port 8545.